NathanZaldivar/pwnd/README.md

 2:) download pwnd.py

-2:) grab a API key from https://haveibeenpwned.com/API/Key and open pwnd.py with a text editor, notepad will work.
+3:) grab a API key from https://haveibeenpwned.com/API/Key

+4:) open pwnd.py with a text editor, notepad will work.
 You will see a dictionary with a string 'API KEY GOES HERE', replace the text inside the quotation marks with the key, save the file and close the text editor.

-4:) run and enjoy
+5:) run and enjoy

 **Module use:**